 Simon Susman supports Women at Work through significant donation

-as Research Chair: Women at Work at the University of Stellenbosch Business School.
+Former Woolworths SA CEO, Simon Susman, has recently made a significant donation towards the operations of Prof Anita Bosch in her capacity as Research Chair: Women at Work at the University of Stellenbosch Business School.

 At present, these funds are intended to go towards the Chair’s operations, and to support the various research projects that the Chair is overseeing.
 These projects range from fair pay governance, women’s identities in male-dominated environments to institutional investors’ agency towards board gender transformation.